angadmaan/cybersecurity-learning/windows/\system32-folders.md

 ## 1. Overview

 The **System32** folder is one of the most critical directorie in the Windows operating system.
-It contains essential system files, drivers, libraries, and executable programs required for Windows to function properly.
+It contains essential system files, drivers, library, and executable programs required for Windows to function properly.

 The folder is typically located at:
 C:\Windows\System32